Present perfect

 Use

-1. We use the present perfect simple for activities or states that started in the past and still continue.
+1. We use it to talk about activities or states that started in the past and still continue.

 We have lived here since 2001.